 - Identify positive coping skills: Identify coping skills that will help you deal with distress, rather than avoid it.
 Tools like relaxation and mindfulness techniques can help in the moment.
 So can calling a friend; creative expression (journaling or art); finding ways to put the moment into perspective (finding humor or seeking gratitude), and identifying ways to decompress as soon as the moment has passed.

 - Be realistic: Research has shown that people are pretty bad at predicting their emotional responses to future events.
 Although people are usually able to anticipate the types of emotions they will experience, they often believe negative experiences will be far more painful than they truly are.
-The anxiety and fear of anticipating and avoiding an event is often far worse than the actual experience.
+The anxiety and fear of anticipating and avoiding an event are often far worse than the actual experience.

 - Just go with it: Here’s the thing about distressing emotions, most of the time they become intense, peak, and then dissipate.
 You will probably find that if you allow yourself to stay in the distressing moment that the anxiety and emotion will wash over you and then recede.